Get your Montana Medical Marijuana Card Online

 States marked with * require visitors to complete a visiting patient application for the duration of their stay.

 States marked with ^ have adult use programs but do not accept out of state cards.

 It is a requirement for patients to register with the Montana Medical Marijuana program and the Dphhs.
 The state maintains a confidential list of persons with patient ID cards.
 Only the Montana department of health and human services and state and local law enforcement agencies may access the list.
 Law enforcement may only access the list to verify a person's patient status.

 Here is an overview of the medical marijuana laws in Montana:

 2004 - Voters approved Initiative 148, removing state-level criminal penalties for those with a medical marijuana card.

 2011 - SB 423 is passed and the application process changed somewhat.
-SB 423 meant patients required a Montana-specific driver license or state-issued state ID card, as well as a second recommendation by a physician when patients were using cannabis for chronic pain.
+SB 423 meant patients required a Montana-specific driver license or state-issued state ID card, as well as a second certificate by a physician when patients were using cannabis for chronic pain.

 2016 - Initiative 182 is approved, and some of the restrictions on medical marijuana in SB 423 and SB 143 are changed, reinstating the state’s original medical marijuana laws.
-This means that patients with a debilitating illness and physician’s recommendation are allowed to access marijuana for medicinal purposes.
+This means that patients with a debilitating illness and physician’s certificate are allowed to access marijuana for medicinal purposes.

 If there are two or more medical marijuana patients in the same residence, the maximum number of mature plants and seedlings allowed is 8.